 Biographical information about Matt Rosendale

 HELENA, Mont.
-(AP) — Matt Rosendale of Glendive is running as a Republican for Montana's U.S. Senate seat in 2018.
+(AP) — Matt Rosendale of Glendive has won the Republican nomination U.S. Senate seat in Montana and will challenge Democratic Sen. Jon Tester in the Nov.
+6 election.
 Here are some biographical details on Rosendale.

 NAME: Matt Rosendale.